perl11/perl11-blog/content/foldcase.md

 +++
 date = "2017-09-16"
-title = "The sad state case of foldcase and string comparisons" tags = [ "cperl", "unicode" ]
+title = "The sad state of foldcase and string comparisons" tags = [ "cperl", "unicode" ]
 +++